 My new favorite addition: The New Formula for Vega One.
 I am in love with this new formula.
 One scoop has 20 grams of protein, 6 servings of greens, 50% of the recommended daily intake of vitamins and minerals, fiber, omega-3, antioxidents and probiotics.
 I can tell you right now, this is going to be my new protein powder of choice.
 This New formula is in stores January 1!
 You have to try it!

 So Dave dropped a bomb on me this weekend.
 Apple pie is apparently his favorite and he asked if we would be having apple pie at Thanksgiving.
-Not wanting him disappointed, I decided I would try an apple pie recipe for him.
+Not wanting him disappointed, I decided I would try a crumble apple pie recipe for him.
 He’s sensitive to gluten and dairy so I didn’t want to just wing it the day of Thanksgiving.
 As I was drafting a recipe, I was thinking of adding protein powder to the base, just to see how it would turn out.
 Then I decided to add a scoop of the new Vega One formula vanilla chai since it has greens and probiotics.
 I’m not sure about you, but after a heavy meal, that is exactly what my body will need!
 The vanilla chai pairs perfectly with the clove and cinnamon filling of apple pie.

-This apple pie is undercover healthy – no one will know it is healthy because it’s that good.
+This crumble apple pie is undercover healthy – no one will know it is healthy because it’s that good.
 Besides the added benefits from the Vega One Protein, I also used dates to sweeten the apples and maple syrup to sweeten the walnut oat crumble.
 I used flax eggs to keep this pie vegan as well.

 Walnut Crumble Apple Pie